 Consult the Law School’s Office of Gift Planning

-There are countless ways to foster excellence and ensure that bright, talented students from all walks of life are able to have access to an exceptional legal education.
-USF’s Office of Gift Planning can create a customized plan that helps you achieve your personal and financial goals while supporting the School of Law.
+There are countless ways to foster excellence and ensure that all students have access to an exceptional legal education.
+USF’s Office of Gift Planning can create a customized plan for you and your advisors to help you achieve your personal and financial goals while supporting the School of Law.

 Office of Gift Planning